 How do I submit my invoice?

-From 2026, suppliers will be able to use the eInvoicing service, which will improve the security of financial information.
+From 1 April 2026, suppliers and Traditional Owners and Custodians will be able to use the eInvoicing service to send invoices to the Department, which will improve the security of financial information.
 For further details, please refer to the 'Introduction of eInvoicing' section.

 Introduction of eInvoicing

 We are implementing eInvoicing in collaboration with the Office of Digital Government within the Department of Premier and Cabinet.
-The initiative is part of a broader effort to modernise financial processes across State Government agencies in 2026.
+The initiative is part of a broader effort to modernise financial processes across State Government agencies.

-Our suppliers will soon receive further details about using eInvoicing, the benefits for Western Australian businesses and guidance on how to participate.
+Our existing creditors will soon receive further details about using eInvoicing, the benefits for Western Australian businesses and guidance on how to participate.
 This will help you make informed decisions about using eInvoicing in your business.

 Benefits of eInvoicing

-• Greater efficiency: Invoices are transmitted directly from the supplier’s accounting software to the Department's system via a secure, shared network, reducing manual handling.
+- Greater efficiency: Invoices are transmitted directly from the creditor's accounting software to the Department's system via a secure, shared network, reducing manual handling.

 To find out more about eInvoicing visit the WA Government eInvoicing webpage.